The Art Shoppe Interview:

 Art Shoppe Info

 The Art Shoppe at Midtown Global Market has six owners and nearly 100 Minnesota artist consignors.
 Every piece is made in Minnesota by a Minnesota artist.
 We celebrate Monday (every Monday) with 10% off everything in the Shoppe.
-There is 1-1/2 hours free parking in the ramp with a merchant’s stamp.

 Most Art Shoppe artists accept commissions.